epics-docs/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 menu choice strings.
 Thus the periodic scan rates can be changed by changing menuScan.dbd and loading this version via dbLoadDatabase.
-The only requirement is that each periodic choice string must begin with a begin with a number and be followed by any of the following unit strings:
+The only requirement is that each periodic choice string must begin with a number and be followed by any of the following unit strings:

   - second or second\ **s**
   - minute or minute\ **s**